Finastra/finastra-nodejs-libs/libs/oidc/README.md

 > `externalIdps` is an object where keys are a label for the IDP and the value format is described [here](src\interfaces\oidc-module-options.interface.ts). \
 > During authentication, the application will authenticate to those identity providers and the identity providers information are then forwarded in `userInfoCallback`.
 So that, you're able to call any API with a valid token. \
 > `userInfoCallback` can be used to customize user information returned in user object on authentication.
-> `idleTime` : If the token expiration date on `/check-token?refresh=true` call is in less than `idleTime` seconds, the token is refreshed.
-Default value: 30 seconds.

 ### Example with externalIdps